 Galatians 1:10 ESV

-For a long time, what was taught in this scripture eluded me and my soul felt undernourished.
+For a long time, what was taught in this scripture eluded me and my soul felt dissatisfied.
 I had to ask myself, was the approval of others more important to me than the approval of God?

 I had to experience for myself that Godly contentment and approval are unrelated.